 We therefore understand the great opportunity that a teacher has.
-Every teacher, of any subject, is a "guide to the truth", that truth that embraces all fields of human knowledge: be it historical truth, mathematical and scientific truth, aesthetic truth, philosophical truth, and any other truth.
+Every teacher, of any subject, is a "guide to the truth", one who has the burden and privilege of accompanying his students in the knowledge of the truth, a truth that embraces all fields of human knowledge: be it historical truth, mathematical and scientific truth, aesthetic truth, philosophical truth, and every other truth.
 This experience is so powerful that it leaves traces of joy in the human soul so profound that they become a silent call from God himself.
-The knowledge or, better, the "experience" of the truth ignites in the soul a secret aspiration of the soul towards God which is the fullness of the truth.
+The knowledge, or rather, the "experience" of the truth ignites in the soul a secret aspiration of the soul towards God which is the fullness of the truth.
 Helping young people to seek the truth, helping them to fall in love with the truth, therefore means directing them towards God, it means opening their souls to the search for true happiness and therefore true peace.
 What a great mission, what a great responsibility for every teacher!